Steps for a Smooth SOLIDWORKS Design Named User License Renewal

-This guide walks you through essential post-renewal tasks, including managing role assignments and updating SOLIDWORKS Connected to reflect your subscription tier.
+This guide walks you through essential post-renewal tasks, including managing role assignments and updating SOLIDWORKS Design Named User License Renewal to reflect your subscription tier.

 Renewing your SOLIDWORKS subscription is a great way to ensure you have continued access to updates, support, and cloud-based tools.
 However, simply renewing isn’t the end of the process.
 There are a few key steps you need to take to ensure a seamless experience.